Rehumile/PodcastHubApp/README.md

-# REHSEK080_FTO2301_GroupB_RehumileSekoto_DWACapstone
+# Podcast Hub Project

 🎧🎶🎧🎶
-For the final Capstone project from Dynamic Web Apps we were rquired build a user-friendly and engaging podcast app that allows users to explore an extensive collection of podcast shows, seamlessly play their favorite episodes, and keep track of the ones they love the most.
+For our final Capstone project from the Dynamic Web Apps Module we were required to build a user-friendly and engaging podcast app that allowed users to explore an extensive collection of podcast shows, seamlessly play their favorite episodes, and to keep track of the ones they love the most.

 - [REHSEK080\_FTO2301\_GroupB\_RehumileSekoto\_DWACapstone](#rehsek080_fto2301_groupb_rehumilesekoto_dwacapstone)
   - [Features](#features)